javalanche/front-end-web-dev-nanodegree/p4Optimize/README.md

     ```

   2. enter the following URL into webbrowser: localhost:8000 (this is the un-minified and un-uglified version)
-  3. enter the following URL into webbrowser: localhost:8000/dist (this is the un-minified and un-uglified version)
+  3. enter the following URL into webbrowser: localhost:8000/dist (this is the minified and uglified version)

 ### PROJECT COMPLETE ACCORDING TO RUBRIC